m-dwyer/obsidian-vault-template/README.md

 From here, I will list each task shown under Assigned Today under the Daily Planner heading with a time.
 This will allow me to use the Day Planner to track my progress throughout the day.
 As the day progresses, I will mark off a task if completed.
 Also remember to update the completed flag in the task so it no longer appears!

 The Inbox is basically a scratch pad of sorts, and taken from Getting Things Done.
 I will quickly capture items here throughout the day.
 At regular intervals, I will look at each item and decide if it should be logged as a task, filed as a note under Resources, or whether some other action needs to be taken.

+### Recurring todo items / tasks

+There are templates in _templates/recurring for setting todo items that are recurring on a daily or weekly basis.
+Whether you have chores, routines or other items, add them to the applicable list and it will be included in each day or week note.